SangdonLim/cv/index.md

 # Presentations
 * Choi, S. W., **Lim, S.** (2024, April 11).
 Optimal test design approach to fixed and adaptive test construction using R. Training session at the annual meeting of the National Council on Measurement in Education.
+* **Lim, S.**, Jiang, T., Schneider, M. C. (2024, March 22).
+Investigating the adoption of marginal reliability for use in three operational testing programs.
+Paper presented at the annual meeting of Texas Universities' Educational Statistics and Psychometrics (TUESAP) Conference, Denton, TX.
 * **Lim, S.**, Choi, S. W. (2023, April 15).
 Domain score estimation in adaptive testing for single-subject multiple-domain content. *Computer adaptive testing models and estimation* [Paper session].
 Paper presented at the annual meeting of the National Council on Measurement in Education.
 * Choi, S. W., **Lim, S.** (2023, March 28).
 Optimal test design approach to fixed and adaptive test construction using R. Training session at the annual meeting of the National Council on Measurement in Education.
 * Gianopulos, G., Lee, J., **Lim, S.**, Niu, L., Lee, S., Choi, S. W., (2022, April 22).
 Impact of item pool size and distribution on a TY system. *Considerations in the design of through year computer adaptive assessments* [Coordinated paper session].
 Paper presented at the annual meeting of the National Council on Measurement in Education.